HailD/helm-charts/charts/consumer/README.md

 ### Modify values file

-The final step is to refrence the newly created secrets in the chart's values file:
+The final step is to reference the newly created secrets in the chart's values file:

 ```yaml
 # values.yaml